‘Se llevaron el oro y nos dejaron el oro… Se lo llevaron todo y nos dejaron todo… Nos dejaron las palabras’ Pablo Neruda

 |Writing||80 marks||25%||60 marks||19%|

 The Leaving Certificate

 The Leaving Certificate Assessment is by means of a written examination at both Ordinary and Higher level.
 There is also an aural and an oral examination at both levels.

 |Oral||100 marks||25%||80 marks||20%|

 |Total||400 marks||100%||400 marks||100%|

-- Castleknock Spanish debating teams have been extremely successful in the Irish Spanish debating competition, having been finalists in the last two years.
+- Castleknock Spanish debating teams have been extremely successful in the Irish Spanish debating competition, having been finalists in recent years.